 If you absolutely can’t make auditions, but still want to be considered for a role, please send your resume and headshot to our Production Associate.
 We may contact you for a callback audition later in the process.

 Does this count as my YP audition?

 If you’re interested in the Young Professionals Company, you will still need to sign up to attend an informational meeting here.
 If you let us know when you schedule, you can use this as your YP audition.

 Rehearsal schedules may vary, but OCT shows generally rehearse Monday-Thursday evenings and Sunday days, beginning approximately 6 weeks before opening.
 If you have a smaller role, you might not be needed for the entire rehearsal process.

 What’s the performance schedule?

-OCT performs school and public shows.
-Please see our current season schedule and our school performance schedule for examples.
+OCT performs weekday mornings for school audiences and weekend matiness for the public.
+Please see our current season schedule for examples.
 All cast members will be expected to be available for all performances.